peterdurham/code-boost/content/blog/conditional-rendering-react/index.md

 ---
-title: Conditional Rendering Basics in React
+title: How To Do Conditional Rendering in React
 date: "2015-05-06T23:46:37.121Z"
 category: "React"
-description: "setup"
+description: "Various methods of conditional rendering in React such as if-else, logical &&, and ternary opeartors."
 featuredImage: "./stoplight.jpg"
 tags: ["React", "Conditional Rendering"]
 ---